 With televisions and websites streaming international news and Hollywood into so many homes, how is it that foreigners are still such a novelty in Asia?

-Keep in mind that Asia was closed to outside visitors for millennia and was only opened to tourists in relatively recent times.
+Keep in mind that Asia was closed to outside visitors for millennia and only opened to tourism in relatively recent times.
+China didn't really open to the West until the 1980s.
+Isolated Bhutan didn't have its first television broadcast until 1999.
 Traveling to remote places where residents have never seen a Western face is still entirely possible in Asia!

-In many places, the first European representatives that locals encountered were often rude spice traders, rambunctious sailors, or even imperialists coming to take land and resources away by force.
-These colonists and explorers who made initial contact were hardly pleasant ambassadors; they created a racial divide which persists even today.
+In many places, the first European representatives that locals encountered were often rude spice traders, rambunctious sailors, or even imperialists coming to take land and resources by force.
+These colonists and explorers who made initial contact were hardly pleasant ambassadors; many treated the indigenous people with disdain, creating a racial divide that persists even today.

 Common Terms for Foreigners in Asia

-Although hardly exhaustive, here are a few common terms you may hear while in Asia:
+Although hardly exhaustive, here are a few common terms for foreigners you may hear while in Asia:

 - China: Laowai